November 2017 update: Lists, Tables, Skip, Zapier

-- New “Process attachment” field: you can now select whether or not you want to download email attachments as separate documents.
+New "Process attachment" field: you can now select whether you want to download email attachments as separate documents.
 This feature is turned off by default.
 You can activate it by going to your parser settings and ticking the appropriate box.

-- Better: Ready made parsers field renaming/deleting: if you use one of our ready made parsers (where templates are managed by us), you can now rename or delete a field.
+Better: Ready-made field renaming/deleting: if you use one of our ready-made templates (templates managed by us), you can now rename or delete a field.

-- Better: Under the hood parsing engine improvements: we continually make improvements to our parsing engine to make it smarter at understanding what you need from the emails.
-Latest adjustments improve parsing accuracy, resistance to “noise” (reducing occurences of “new template needed” errors) and performances.
+Better: Under the hood parsing engine improvements: we continually make improvements to our parsing engine to make it smarter at understanding what you need from the emails.
+The Latest adjustments improve parsing accuracy, resistance to "noise" (reducing occurrences of "new template needed" errors) and performances.

 Fixed: Template debugger false positives.
 In some situation the template debugger would report 100% parsing with a template while your document was showing "New Template Needed".
 This has now been fixed.